-Cf: http://juniper.github.io/contrail-vnc/sandesh.html
+MORE? http://juniper.github.io/contrail-vnc/sandesh.html

-The object name specifies the type of object the message contains - like nexthop, route, mpls etc.
+The object name specifies the type of object the message contains - like nexthop, route, MPLS, etc.

-Type can be fixed length datatypes like uint8, uint16, uint32.
-It can also be variable length datatypes like “list” in which case there will be a “length” field to specify the length of the list.
+The type can be fixed length datatypes like uint8, uint16, uint32.
+It can also be a variable length datatypes like “list” in which case there will be a “length” field to specify the length of the list.

 These messages are parsed by inbuilt parser and appropriate callbacks called depending on the objects.
 Example: For a next hop object, the next hop callback within vRouter is called which in-turn programs that next hop in the next hop table.